This perfect Chicken Mandi recipe will soon become your family’s favourite weeknight dinner. It’s juicy and flavorful, with bright and savoury rice.

 Instructions

-- Let’s spice it up: Rub 2 tsp of the Hawaij spice mixture and a pinch of salt onto the chicken.
-Once the chicken is coated with the spices, add a drizzle of olive oil, and rub everything together.
+- Let's spice it up: Rub 1-2 teaspoons of the Hawaij spice and a pinch of salt onto each piece of chicken.
+Once all of the chicken is coated with spice, add a drizzle of olive oil, and rub everything together.
 Allow the chicken to marinate well your oven is heating up.

 - Start your oven: Pre-heat your oven to 400°.
-Once heated transfer, the chicken to a baking pan and cover with tin-foil, bake for 40 minutes or until the chicken reaches 164°f.
-Once the chicken goes into the oven, start the rice.
+Once heated transfer, the chicken to a baking pan and cover with tin-foil⏤bake for 40 minutes.
+You should have a lot of broth on the bottom of the pan, which you're going to use to flavour the rice.
+After 20 minutes of cooking the chicken, start the rice.

-- A layer of saucy flavour: Now, add the tomatoes, scraping up any bits on the bottom of the pot.
-Season with salt generously with 11/2 tsp, and reduce heat to a medium-low.
+- Add the tomatoes: Once you add the tomatoes, then scrape up any bits on the bottom of the pot.
+Season with salt generously with 1 ½ tsp, and reduce heat to a medium-low.
 Cook until the tomatoes start to break up and thicken.

-- Add the rice: Cook, the rice in the sauce.
-Stirring, until the rice is really well coated, the sauce should be sticking to each individual grain of rice.
-Add approximately 3 cups of hot water and 1/2 tsp more of salt.
-(I like to taste the saltiness of the water at this point and decide if more salt is needed-the water should be slightly salty to the taste but not as salty as the sea) Bring the water to a boil.
+- Add the rice: Stir, the rice into the tomatoes, until the rice is really well coated⏤the tomato mixture should be sticking to each individual grain of rice.
+Add approximately 3 cups of hot water and ½ tsp more salt. (taste the saltiness of the water at this point and decide if more salt is needed-the water should be slightly salty to the taste but NOT as salty as the sea) Bring the water to a boil.
 Then reduce to low heat and cover for 20 minutes.
 No peeking, just let it be.

 - In the meantime: Fry your nuts in a 1 tsp ghee until they’re just about to turn golden brown.